Content

 Good advice is to ask your minister to announce what is going to happen after the ceremony so that everyone knows where they stand.

-Its also a good idea to get your guests to leave the church before you do so that when you come out of the church everyone can throw confetti which makes for a great shot.
+It’s also a good idea to get your guests to leave the church before you do so that when you come out of the church everyone can throw confetti which makes for a great shot.

-Family Shots
+Family Formals

 The family pics are always the bane of every photographer’s life when it comes to wedding photography.
-I know I know ….. that sounds terrible but lets be real here ……… trying to get together a whole load of people who would rather be drinking beer or chatting to relatives they haven’t seen in ages is like herding cats!!!
+I know I know ….. that sounds terrible, but let’s be real here, trying to get together a whole load of people who would rather be drinking beer or chatting to relatives they haven’t seen in ages is like herding cats!
 And if you do the family shots after the service, which is the norm, then you are losing valuable light for your special creative shoot.

-At the same time … wedding family pics are super important as weddings are a time when everyone comes together.
+At the same time wedding family pics are super important as weddings are a time when everyone comes together.

 You need to think what is important to you and plan your day accordingly.
 What are the photos you would really like in your album?
 Remember you can always take pics of second cousins etc at the reception.
 Also consider how long you want to be away from your guests for and what you can realistically get done in that time.